Best Local Restaurants 2024: French food still fabulous Published 05 August 2024

 For dessert there could be a not-to-be-missed crème brûlée as well as griottines in kirsch and îles flottantes.
 Expect ‘great service from knowledgeable staff', a wine bar in the basement for post-prandial relaxation, and a thoroughly commendable list of French wines with an excellent choice by the glass.

-Come evening, the repertoire might stretch a little to include, say, herby, garlicky prawn skewers or roast cod with a classic butter sauce.
-The crème brûlée has its very own fan club, not surprisingly given the snap of the caramelised topping and the velvetiness of the set cream, but also check out the vanilla panna cotta because the beautifully sharp raspberry purée is a delicious bonus.
-The all-French wine list is as compact and well-priced as the menu, with plenty in the mid-£20 range.
+The crème brûlée has its very own fan club ('the best this side of the Channel’) – no surprise, given the snap of the caramelised topping and the velvetiness of the set cream, but also check out the vanilla panna cotta with its beautifully sharp, fruity purée.
+The all-French wine list is as compact and well-priced as the menu, and each bottle has a 'unique personal reference’ – there are even some vintages produced in the owner‘s hometown.

 Quirky old-fashioned bistro with bags of natural charm

+Portions are generous, but do save room for one of their eye-catching desserts – perhaps lemon tart topped with a wave of blowtorched meringue or unctuous chocolate mousse studded with shiny caramelised hazelnuts and surrounded by a verdant pool of pistachio crème anglaise.
 They take their wine seriously here, with vintage Burgundies and Bordeaux at not-too-silly prices, plus Coravin selections and monthly in-house tastings.
 There's plenty of choice below £50 too, which helps to make Paulette a nigh-on perfect neighbourhood gem.

 Our website uses cookies to analyse traffic and show you more of what you love.
 Please let us know you agree to all of our cookies.